jessbudd/portfolio-site/src/site/posts/year-I-became-conference-speaker-3.md

 DDD is a not-for-profit community conference run on a weekend for low cost and I was really happy to be involved in their very first one.
 Mostly for the bragging rights of course 😄

 There were no audio or visual mishaps this time, I'm happy to report!

-The room was very wide though, with 3 separate sections so I struggled to maintain an even spread of eye contact.
+The room was very wide though, with 3 separate sections, so I struggled to maintain an even spread of eye contact.
 Particularly as I still needed to refer to my slide notes (which I really need to work on!).

-Other than that though, the audience was friendly and I was happy with my talk's pace and my speed.
+Other than that though, the audience was friendly and I was happy with my talk's pace and speed.
 I finished about 5 minutes early so there was time for questions from the audience.

 I've previously not wanted to take questions after a talk for a few reasons:
 - I'm a bit hard of hearing, and concerned I could have trouble hearing the questions;
 - I'm anxious about getting one of _those_ attendees that just want to correct or one-up the speaker;
  - Worried that I would not know an answer and  be proven an imposter!

  But I was riding the waves of a smooth talk high, so I accepted questions - and it wasn't a disaster.
+Some of the questions were really good and think the audience would have benefited from the extra information.
 I would be happy to take questions again in a similar size and type of audience.

 <figure>
 <img src="/images/posts/DDD2.jpg" alt=""/>
 <figcaption>Presenting on <em>Making React Applications Accessible</em> at the inaugural DDDAdelaide</figcaption>
 </figure>

-After my talk, I received a lot of positive feedback from people in the audience and speakers I admire.
+After my talk, I received a lot of positive feedback in person, on twitter and from speakers I admire.

 Unfortunately, I did receive negative feedback from one person (some constructive, some less so).
-And to be honest, it really sucked knowing that someone didn't enjoy my talk.
+To be honest, it really sucked knowing that someone didn't enjoy my talk.

 But I also know it had to happen at some point.
 And recognise that uncomfortable experiences like receiving criticism can be excellent opportunities for personal growth.